 Selling online without keeping track of your ecommerce metrics is like driving with eyes closed.
 No business can survive if you don’t follow how you’re doing and compare progress over time.

-We know it’s hard to decide what performance metrics to monitor, especially if you’re at the beginning of your entrepreneurial journey.
+We know it’s hard to decide what online business metrics metrics to monitor, especially if you’re at the beginning of your entrepreneurial journey.
 That’s why we compiled this short guide to the most important KPIs in e-commerce to start with.

 While gathering as much information as possible can give you valuable insights, don’t jump so deep before you have your essential controls in place.

 First, you need the overall picture of your business performance – every day.
-The KPIs you need to look at for potential problems are not so many.
+The key ecommerce metrics you need to look at for potential problems are not so many.

 A decent ecommerce metrics dashboard should have them all monitored for you.